charlie-vf/genshin-recipes-blog/README.md

 - As a logged in user, I can edit my own profile so that I can update my public details
 - As a user, I can edit my username & password so that I can keep them relevant and secure

-Following the main milestones, focus was placed on tidying things the user doesn't necessarily see, but need to work.
+Following the main milestones, Week Four focus was placed on tidying up things the user doesn't necessarily see, further testing and removing unecessary/unused code.

 ## **Structure**